OSGeo/PROJ/docs/source/operations/projections/tmerc.rst

    A = \frac a{1+n}\biggl(1 + \frac14 n^2 + \frac1{64} n^4 +
    \frac1{256}n^6\biggr)

-The series for convertion between ellipsoidal and spherical geographic coordinates and ellipsoidal and spherical projected coordinates are given in matrix notation where :math:`\mathbf S(\theta)` and :math:`\mathbf N` are the row and column vectors of length 6
+The series for conversion between ellipsoidal and spherical geographic coordinates and ellipsoidal and spherical projected coordinates are given in matrix notation where :math:`\mathbf S(\theta)` and :math:`\mathbf N` are the row and column vectors of length 6